BranSeals/harvest-card/README.md

 Displays three cards each of crop seeds, tools, and livestock for sale to the current player.
 When a card is purchased here, a card will be drawn from the Deck class to replace it.

 ### Player
 Contains player information, an instance of Farm (the player hand), and methods to allow a player to interact with the market and their farm.

 ### Season
 Contains information on the game length, the current season, and displays an event card and handles its effect.

+### CardEdit
+Contains functions to read and write card information between cards.txt and cards_edit.txt files.
+If edit file does not exist, it can be created using existing card file and calling the function updateEditFile().
+If edit file has been modified, the cards.txt file can be updated by calling updateCardFile().